facebook/openzl/doc/mkdocs/doc/sddl/introduction.md

 That's it.
 A few fields, clean and readable.
 Compare this to writing a parser with proper error handling, endianness management, and structure alignment—easily 200+ lines of code, with associated maintenance and security concerns.

+> **💡 Language Reference:** For a complete overview of SDDL's primitive types, records, and language constructs, see [Language Elements Overview](core-concepts.md#language-elements-overview).

 ---

 ## The Problem: Manual Parser Development